TelosGlobal/send2chain/README.md

 # OVERVIEW
 First, we create a new permission "ACCOUNT/tgtrsfr" with a unique KEY

 NOTE: This unique key will only be allowed to transfer tokens from YOUR account.
 This prevents someone who may compromise this acct from performing other actions, but transferring tokens has significant consequences, so use caution.

-Next, we create a separate wallet "claim" and provide ONLY this unique KEY
+Next, we create a separate wallet "trsfr" and provide ONLY this unique KEY

 This shell script "send2chain.sh" will: